-GEN3 operates client-dedicated laboratories at its Technical Innovation Center in St. Petersburg, Russia.
+GEN3 operates client-dedicated laboratories at its Technical Innovation Center.
 We have the ability to set-up secure, project-specific facilities to conduct physical experiments and prototyping aimed at testing and validating concepts developed by our teams.

 We design and staff our laboratories to meet a variety of client objectives, including: